aMytho/GlimBoi-Docs/content/docs/miscellaneous/settings.md

 ### Health Reminder

-If enabled Glimboi will remind you to stretch, drink water, and take a break if neccassary.
-You can set the interval or turn it off completly.
+If enabled Glimboi will remind you to stretch, drink water, and take a break if necessary.
+You can set the interval or turn it off completely.

 ### Log Messages